Visiting Bhutan in February: Does it snow in Bhutan in February?

 Druk Path Trek in Bhutan February

-Some short treks around Paro are also available in the send half of February, such as the famous Bumdrak Trek and the Sagala Trek.
+Some short treks around Paro are also available in the second half of February, such as the famous Bumdrak Trek and the Sagala Trek.
 Both of these tours take 2 days, during which you will experience the cultural and religious sites around Paro.
 And when you trek through the Sagala trekking trail, you will have a chance to enjoy a stunning view of Jhomolhari.

-What to Wear when Visit Bhutan in February
+What to wear when visit Bhutan in February?

 While temperatures may seem warmish in February, you should not be deceived, since most people mention the “high” temperatures, not the average ones.
-Aside from Punakha, all of the major tourist areas are still cold, and you still need to pack those thinner layers for keeping warm.
+Aside from Punakha, all of the major tourist areas are still cold, and you still need to pack those thinner layers to keep warm.
 You will also still need to have fleece or down jackets for the colder periods and in the evenings.
 And you should bring cotton pants, not jeans, and thermal underwear for the colder periods.

 Whether or not you are hiking, you should bring some decent hiking boots with you, as the ground in many places can be rocky.
 Boots are better than shoes, as they can better support your ankles and provide better grip, but hiking shoes are adequate for those not intending to trek in the mountains.
-You should also being some comfortable shoes for wearing in the hotel and when traveling.
+You should also bring some comfortable shoes for wearing in the hotel and when traveling.

 Conclusion

-Visiting Bhutan in February is a great way to explore the areas that are normally crowded with tourists in peace and quiet.
+Visiting Bhutan in February is a great way to explore the areas that are normally crowded with tourists in peace.
 With fewer tourists traveling to Bhutan in the winter months, you will be able to enjoy the attractions without lots of people getting in the way.
-There are down sides, in that there are some places which you may not be able to get to in February, especially if it has snowed over the higher passes and blocked roads.
-While this is not a common occurrence, it does happen.
-Overall, February is a great time to go to Bhutan to enjoy the amazing landscapes, stunning scenery, and the inspiring Bhutanese culture.
-Welcome to winter in the Land of the Thunder Dragon.

 Recommended Bhutan Tour Packages